CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

 17. Select the **Home Screen** and click **Preview the app**.
 18. Click **+**.
 19. Fill out the form, add some choices, and then click **Save**.
-20. The new topic should be saved.
+20. The new topic should be **saved**.
 21. Click to open the topic you just created.
 22. The notes should now be shown.

-23. Close the app preview.
+23. Close the app **preview**.
 24. Click **File** and select **Save**.
 25. Click **Publish**.
 26. Select Publish this version and wait for the publishing to complete.
-27. You may close the app designer.
+27. You may close the **app designer**.

 ### Exercise 5 – Install Visual Studio Code and Power Platform CLI Extension

 In this exercise, you will install Visual Studio Code and Power Platform CLI.
+These tools are used in the labs in this course.

 #### Task 1: Install Node Package Manager

 1. Install Npm and Node.js We recommend that you use LTS (Long-Term Support) version 16.14. or higher.

-#### Task 2 : Install Visual Studio Code
+#### Task 2: Install Visual Studio Code

 2. Navigate to Visual Studio Code
 3. Download Visual Studio Code and install it if you don’t already have it installed.